The difference between a School Holiday and School Helliday

 Escape rooms are a brilliant example of this type of activity as they often involve both physical and mental challenges in a range of thrilling scenarios.

-Time Race is one of the businesses that recognizes the need for this style of entertainment, so whether your teenager is interested in if they’d survive the apocalyptic wasteland or wants to solve the mystery left behind by the obscure and slightly mad Professor Curtis Lockwood, you’re bound to find an escape room activity at Time Race that can entertain the whole family.
+Time Race is one of the businesses that recognize the need for this style of entertainment, so whether your teenager is interested in if they’d survive the apocalyptic wasteland or wants to solve the mystery left behind by the obscure and slightly mad Professor Curtis Lockwood, you’re bound to find an escape room activity at Time Race that can entertain the whole family.